stvlange/stvlange.github.io/_posts/2025-01-30-The-Modern-Web-Nightmare.md

 ## Gopher...
 What?
 Recently I rekindled my interest in a truly ancient internet technology called "gopher".
 Gopher was the precursor to the modern web that everyone knows today.
 It is in many ways a text based "web page" that can be browsed using the gopher protocol or via a conventional web browser using a site that bridges the gap between the web and gopher.

-According to Wikipedia<d-cite key="wikipedia_gopher"></d-cite>, Gopher was created by a team led by Mark P. McCahill at the University of Minnesota.
+According to Wikipedia<d-footnote>https://en.wikipedia.org/wiki/Gopher_(protocol)</d-footnote>, Gopher was created by a team led by Mark P. McCahill at the University of Minnesota.
 The design of the Gopher protocol and user interface is menu-driven, and presented an alternative to the World Wide Web in its early stages, but ultimately fell into disfavor, yielding to Hypertext Transfer Protocol (HTTP).
 The Gopher ecosystem is often regarded as the effective predecessor of the World Wide Web.

 The gopher experience is radically different that the modern web experience.
 Content is organized in text based menus and displayed without any pomp and circumstance outside of the occasional ue of ascii art (another lost treasure of the web).